This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 13. CEASE

-This product is a contact biological fungicide that targets fungal diseases such as botrytis and anthracnose.
+This product is a contact biological fungicide.
+It targets fungal diseases like Botrytis and anthracnose.

 CEASE is designed to kill gray mold on plants without harming the environment or introducing any toxic elements into your plants.